warriorstar-orion/Paradise/docs/getting_started.md

 Visual Studio Code is the recommended editor for working with Paradise and other SS13 codebases.

-1. Go to VSCode's website: <https://code.visualstudio.com/>
+1. Go to VS Code's website: <https://code.visualstudio.com/>
 2. Download the appropriate build for your system and install it.

 ## Setting Up Git